Rob174/BibliographyMaker/README.md

   - [x] Migration of tags with uuids
   - [x] Correction of the frontend
 - [ ] Relevant text linked to tags (assign a number to the tags with a color)
-- [ ] Possibility to import/export the json file
+- [x] Possibility to import/export the json file
+- [ ] Group selection of papers
 - [ ] websocket to avoid spamming the server (requires everything in store)